Ștefan Voitec: Youth

 Born in Corabia on June 19, 1900, Voitec declared himself an ethnic Romanian, but was also Italian on his mother's side.
 Collateral relatives reportedly include the Zanolinis of Friuli, one of whom is doctor Liviu Zanolini.
 Political memoirist Petre Pandrea, who left hostile notes on Voitec being born in a city of "idiots", also claims that his paternal lineage was Czech, and that Ștefan had eight sisters.
 The father, Pandrea claims, was a minor clerk, ruined by alcoholism and gambling, who had eventually left his family.
 As reported years later by politician Ștefan Andrei, Voitec adhered to a moderate strain of socialism, which presupposed toleration of Christian religiosity and even a personal belief in God.

 Fluent in Romanian, Italian, and French, young Voitec graduated from Craiova's prestigious high school, Carol I. Aged 18, he became active in the Socialist Party of Romania, writing for its organ Socialismul, as well as for one of the newspapers known as Scânteia.
 As reported by Pandrea, Voitec was in 1920 a leader of the Socialist Youth Section, on par with Lucrețiu Pătrășcanu.
 The party as a whole split the following year, with the far-left section emerging as the Romanian Communist Party (PCR, or PCdR), which was soon outlawed; Voitec stayed with the moderate sections, while Pătrășcanu established the Union of Communist Youth.
-As reported in 1974 by his friend and party colleague Ion Pas, they both stood for the Socialists' "centrist current", though they still had "comradely rapports" with PCR activists.
+As reported in 1974 by his friend and party colleague Ion Pas, Voitec and himself stood for the Socialists' "centrist current", though they still had "comradely rapports" with PCR activists.
 In August 1923, Voitec signed up for the League of Human Rights, founded by intellectuals of various hues, and led by Vasile Stroescu.
 In April of the following year, he signed a letter of protest against Pătrășcanu's arrest for communist subversion.
+In 1924, Voitec was himself arrested at Corabia by Romania's intelligence arm, the Siguranța.
+He and 15 co-defendants were fully acquitted in September 1925.